 Resources for Pennsylvanians

-The following Feeding Pennsylvania and Hunger-Free Pennsylvania member food banks are working on the frontlines to offer food assistance services in each county.
+The following Feeding Pennsylvania and Hunger-Free Pennsylvania member food banks offer food assistance services in each county through a network of nearly 3,000 local charitable partners – including food pantries, soup kitchens, feeding programs, and shelters.
 Please contact them directly for assistance or to find out how you can help support their mission.
 For an interactive map of food pantries, visit the Department of Human Services website.

 Alliance for Nonprofit Resources Inc. (serving Butler County)